EARTH5d/webdev-lab-notebook/reflection.md

 -- 02-a11y: I commpleted the excerises.
 I used 04-form.html as a reference.

+-- 03 : I commpleted all the excerises, though there was not much HTML this week, I only think I only code for number 6 and that was only to hooked up(?) the interal links as well as becuase I was following along with the veido.

 ### Accessibility

 Enter your reflections on this section here.